 Sprague Lake Trail

-The Sprague Lake Trail is probably the easiest hike in entire Rocky Mountain National Park.
-The closest competition in this department comes only from the popular Bear Lake Loop.
+The Sprague Lake Trail is one of the easiest hike in entire Rocky Mountain National Park.
+The closest competition in this department comes from the popular Bear Lake Loop.
 Consequently, the place is busy.
 Hordes of visitors hike along raised boardwalk and over a hard gravel surface the Sprague Lake Trail consists of every day, rain or shine.

 The Sprague Lake Trailhead sits at the end of a relatively big parking lot.
 Here, a wooden footbridge takes over the paved pathway and assists the hikers in crossing over Glacier Creek.
 Past this point, the route snakes around Sprague Lake, allowing you to choose which way to hike first.